-- (a) The regular four-year dental course leading to the degree of Doctor of Dental Surgery.
-All the work is given at Dallas. - (b) Combination degree course.
-Any student who has completed the freshman and sophomore years, or more, in Baylor University at Waco, or who presents equivalent credits from an approved junior or senior college, upon completion of three additional quarters of work, or a total of nine approved majors in Baylor University at Waco, and who has completed the work of the Baylor College of Dentistry, may be given the degree of Bachelor of Arts and Doctor of Dental Surgery.
+(a) The regular four-year dental course leading to the degree of Doctor of Dental Surgery.
+All the work is given at Dallas.

+(b) Combination degree course.
+Any student who has completed the prescribed three years, or more, in Baylor University at Waco, or who presents proper credits for two years of work from an approved junior or senior college, upon completion of three additional quarters of work, or a total of nine majors in Baylor University at Waco, and who has completed the work of the Baylor College of Dentistry, may be given the degree of Bachelor of Arts and Doctor of Dental Surgery.